The Pomodoro Technique: A Complete Guide for Students

 Research on sustained attention shows that most people experience a significant drop in focus after 20–30 minutes of continuous work.
 This phenomenon, called the vigilance decrement, was first documented in the 1940s and has been confirmed in hundreds of studies since.

-• Ariga & Lleras (2011): Research published in Cognition found that sustained attention tasks show consistent performance degradation over time—but brief diversions from a task dramatically improved focus.
+A 2011 study by Ariga and Lleras published in Cognition found that sustained attention tasks show consistent performance degradation over time—but brief diversions from a task dramatically improved focus.
 The authors concluded that "deactivating and reactivating your goals allows you to stay focused."

 20–30 min